A complaint letter is far more effective if it’s written in steps that outline the desired outcome you are looking for.

 Any time you have a complaint, it may be an oral or unwritten accusation, situation, or concern that you have against something or someone.

 What is a complaint letter?

-A complaint letter is a means of communication unsatisfactory results from a service, product or situation that you’d like resolved.
+A complaint letter communicates unsatisfactory results from a service, product, or situation you’d like resolved.